*WHAT DO YOU THINK?

 8. In the story, the master forgave the servant for the millions of dollars that he owed.
 What has Christ forgiven you for?

-10. How is not forgiving others like being in prison?
+10. Look at the picture at the top of the page.
+How is not forgiving others like being in prison?

 11. According to this story, what are some things that could motivate us to forgive people who hurt us?